algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 ### Output data

-The output data will be the result of the execution of the assembly program.
+The output data will be the result of the execution of the assembly program or the errors returned by the program.
 The result will be displayed in the virtual terminal.

 ### Non-requirements / Out of scope